Manufacturing and Nonmanufacturing Costs

 • Factory overhead

-For example, Friends Corporation will have work-in-process because the valve manufacturing process takes some time (raw materials are not converted into finished goods immediately).
-If there are three production stages (e.g. drilling holes, attaching plastic seals, and applying paint), then at a point in time, there will be some raw materials that have gone through drilling station, but not assembly or painting station, or some raw materials that have gone through drilling station and assembly, but not painting station.
+For example, Friends Company will have work-in-process because the valve manufacturing process takes some time (raw materials are not converted into finished goods immediately).
+If there are three production stages (e.g. drilling holes, attaching plastic seals, and applying paint), then at a point in time, there will be some raw materials that have gone through the drilling station, but not the assembly or painting stations, and some raw materials that have gone through the drilling station and assembly, but not the painting station.
 Because all of the mentioned raw materials are in production already, but have not gone through all manufacturing processes, they represent work-in-process inventory.

 Direct materials and direct labor are recorded in the Work-in-Process Inventory account directly, while factory overhead is initially recorded in the Factory Overhead account and then transferred to the Work-in-Process Inventory account at the end of the period.
 Let us review the Factory Overhead account and then we will return to the Work-in-Process Inventory account.